What To Know About Beets

 Cubbys Beet & Goat Cheese Salad

-Over the years, I began giving hints on every post about the ingredients.
-This year, I’ve decided to move forward with my original vision, and cover an ingredient from (hopefully) every post with a goal of eventually having my site be a better resource for you.
+Over the years, I began giving hints in every post about the ingredients.
+This year, I’ve decided to move forward with my original vision and cover an ingredient from (hopefully) every post with the goal of eventually having my site be a better resource for you.
 Today, obs, I am choosing beets, inspired by my recent posting of Cubby’s Beet & Goat Cheese Salad.

 What To Know About Beets:

 The common beet is one of several of the cultivated varieties of Beta vulgaris grown for their edible taproots and their leaves, which are called beet greens.
-Beets, along with chard, spinach, and quinoa belong to the chenopod family.
+Beets, along with chard, spinach, and quinoa, to name a few, belong to the chenopod family.

 Grandma's Refrigerator Pickled Beets